karolinajj/Functional-Programming-Graph-Project/README.md

 **Idea:**
 We will use dynamic programming with memoization to solve the traveling salesman problem.

-First, we will populate a memo array with results (values of the shortest path) obtained from recursive calls to the dp function, following this formula:
+First we are going to fill a memo array with results (values of the shortest path) of recurisve calls for the dp function.
+Following the formula:

 `dp[end][mask] = minimum distance to reach the city 'end' by visiting the subset of cities represented by 'mask' (starting from the start city = 0)`.